 - Tidy up drips and lightly brush the surface with long strokes in the same direction.
 This is to polish the application of the stain consistently in every part.

-- If you prefer a darker colour for staining fibreglass, repeat these steps while allowing the stain to dry in-between applications.
+Most manufacturers suggest one coating per side.
+However, if you prefer a darker colour for staining fibreglass, repeat these steps while allowing the stain to dry between applications.

 Finish Off with a Top-Coat